 - How marketing campaigns affect customer journeys?

-- How many unique customers are there in each stage of business funnel?
+- How many unique customers are there in each stage of the business funnel?

 - How many distinct visits are there from each campaign?